Community right to bid

 At Tewkesbury Borough Council, if our communities feel we could do better in any area then we would be happy to discuss their concerns and we will always have an open mind to the most efficient ways of providing services.
 However, we need to comply with our obligations under Part 5 of the Localism Act.

 If you are thinking of submitting an expression of interest, we would welcome an informal approach in the first instance.
-All enquiries please contact: Andy Sanders, Economic & Community Development Manager, telephone 01684 272094 or email firstname.lastname@example.org.
+All enquiries please contact: the Head of Service – Community & Economic Development, telephone 01684 272094 or email firstname.lastname@example.org.